matheger/matheger.github.io/_projects/1_fakenews.md

 [^ruler_detection]: You might have heard the [story of the AI](https://menloml.com/2020/01/11/recognizing-a-ruler-instead-of-a-cancer/) that, when tasked with detecting malignant tumors in pictures of skin lesions, instead learned to recognize the rulers that doctors had placed next to them.

 [^logreg_words]: We've already seen that "say", "lead" and "watch" are good discriminators in the decision tree model.
+The word "hill" as a strong indicator for "fake" articles may seem odd at first, but is based on several contexts: The term "capitol hill"; the names of several people; and references to ["The Hill"](https://thehill.com).